LiviuBeraru/tuts/stm/blinky/Readme.md

   [http://www.st.com/web/en/catalog/tools/PF257904](http://www.st.com/web/en/catalog/tools/PF257904)

-  Actually you don't really *need* this library, but without it you must know the exact memory mapping of all peripherals and the library's headers contain symbolic definitions for these memory addresses.
-They also contain useful functions which you don't really want to write on your own.
+  Actually you don't *really need* this library, but without it you must know the exact memory mapping of all peripherals and the library's headers contain symbolic definitions for these memory addresses.
+It also contains useful functions which you don't really want to write on your own.